Madonna: Musical style and composition

 Madonna's music has been the subject of much analysis and scrutiny.
 Robert M. Grant, author of Contemporary Strategy Analysis (2005), commented that Madonna's musical career has been a continuous experimentation with new musical ideas and new images and a constant quest for new heights of fame and acclaim.
 Thomas Harrison in the book Pop Goes the Decade: The Eighties deemed Madonna "an artist who pushed the boundaries" of what a female singer could do, both visually and lyrically.
 Professor Santiago Fouz-Hernández asserted, "While not gifted with an especially powerful or wide-ranging voice, Madonna has worked to expand her artistic palette to encompass diverse musical, textual and visual styles and various vocal guises, all with the intention of presenting herself as a mature musician."

 Madonna has remained in charge in every aspect of her career, including as a writer and producer in most of her own music.
 Her desire for control had already been seen during the making of her debut album, where she fought Reggie Lucas over his production output.
 However, it was not until her third album that Warner allowed Madonna to produce her own album.
 Stan Hawkins, author of Settling the Pop Score explained, "it is as musician and producer that Madonna is one of the few female artists to have broken into the male domain of the recording studio.
 Undoubtedly, Madonna is fully aware that women have been excluded from the musical workplace on most levels, and has set out to change this."
 Producer Stuart Price stated: "You don't produce Madonna, you collaborate with her...
 She has her vision and knows how to get it."
 Despite being labeled a "control freak", Madonna has said that she valued input from her collaborators.
 She further explained:

-I like to have control over most of the things in my career but I'm not a tyrant.
-I don't have to have it on my album that it's written, arranged, produced, directed, and stars Madonna.
-To me, to have total control means you can lose objectivity.
-What I like is to be surrounded by really, talented intelligent people that you can trust.
-And ask them for their advice and get their input.